JillKlatt/CharacterCreator/notes.md

 [X] Add partials to new and edit for campaign
 [X] Add partials to new and edit for character
 [X] Add partials to new and edit for weaapon
-[ ] FIX RACE AND CLASS TRAITS
+[X] FIX RACE AND CLASS TRAITS
-[X] Replicate characters-weapons like campaigns-characters [X] Create partials for new and edit (characters, then campaigns, change all to radio on character) [ ] Figure out how to create and add new races and classes (Should be similar to characters and campaigns!
-Maybe with default classes/races and then additional somehow?)
+[X] Replicate characters-weapons like campaigns-characters [X] Create partials for new and edit (characters, then campaigns, change all to radio on character) [ ] README
+[ ] Add toggle campaign option like weapon option on character show [ ] Change character index to nicer looking button things